 How is a hip fracture treated?

-Your health care provider will determine specific treatment for hip fracture, based on:
+Your healthcare provider will determine specific treatment for hip fracture, based

 - Your age, overall health, and medical history